eudoxia0/eudoxia0.github.io/article/_posts/2025-01-01-how-i-use-claude.md

 For this reason I often use Claude where it is not a natural fit, like for web search.
 Googling something feels like wading through an ocean of sewage.
 Asking Claude is always at least okay, and often pleasant.
 So I don't mind that I'm asking a compressed, nine month old snapshot of the web.
 Had I the time I'd [give][tool] Claude access to [Kagi] or [DDG], and never use Google again.

-And there's a virtuous cycle where, every time Claude excels at something, the "use Claude" heuritic gets bumped up, leading to a virtuous cycle of using Claude in more and more adjacent tasks.
+And there's a virtuous cycle where, every time Claude excels at something, the "use Claude" heuristic gets bumped up, leading to a virtuous cycle of using Claude in more and more adjacent tasks.
 And so the next use of Claude suggests itself.

 ## Affect